murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 * Get Data (E.g under the Get Data section we have the following three tools)
     * Upload File from your computer
+    * Imports image from a URL
-    * Imports image or model from a URL
+    * Imports generative model from a URL
     * Imports model from the curated model repository
 * Training
 * Synthesis